swinis/localstack-workbench/README.md

 # LocalStack Workbench
 AWS Infrastructure Development environment based on LocalStack, Webtop, Jenkins for mocking AWS IaC with terraform

-"[LocalStack](https://www.localstack.cloud)" allows the simulation of an AWS Account with a lot of services supported (including setting up K8s workloads in EKS) for local mocking of setup of Infrastructure.

-The environment provided in this repo can be used as a basic toolset for developers to easy start over with Terraform IaC development for AWS.
+The components provided in this repo can be used as a full development environment to easy start over with Terraform IaC development for a locally mocked AWS account.
+No need to have access to an actual AWS Account.

-"[Webtop](https://docs.linuxserver.io/images/docker-webtop/)" is used as a Linux Desktop with KDE as Desktop environment with aws, terraform and Visual Studio Code getting preinstalled when setting up the Workbench.
+[Webtop](https://docs.linuxserver.io/images/docker-webtop/) is used as a KDE based Linux Desktop coming with:
+- AWS and IaC CLI tools
+- IDEs

+A full list of provided tools can be found in the section "Using the Workbench"

-Additionally a Jenkins container is getting started to support setting up IaC code pipelines.
+[Jenkins](https://www.jenkins.io) container is provided and can be used, eg. for setting up IaC implementation pipelines.

+[LocalStack](https://www.localstack.cloud) allows the local simulation of an AWS Account with quite a hugh no. of services supported (even including setting up K8s workloads in EKS) for local mocking of setup of Infrastructure.

 ## Prerequisites